Rima Traxler, Kara Rudd, and Chila Silvernails Murders: Is Joseph Robert Kondro Dead or Alive?

 Who Killed Rima Traxler, Kara Rudd, and Chila Silvernails Die?

 In the cases of both Rima and Kara, the police found one common link – an individual named Joseph Robert Kondro.
-Joseph was a family friend of Rima’s parents, with he and Rima’s stepfather being old classmates.
+Joseph was a family friend of Rima’s parents, and he and Rima’s stepfather were old classmates.
 On the morning of her disappearance, Joseph was having a beer with her stepfather.
 Joseph would later reveal how Rima’s mother had gone to him seeking help after Rima disappeared and even used his phone to file a missing person report.

 Joseph was also a childhood friend of Kara’s mother and even frequently lived in the garage of Kara’s home.
 He was evicted, however, due to his chronic drinking problem.
 To Kara and her sister, he was the loving “Uncle Joe.”
 It was Kara’s friend who informed the police that she had seen Kara boarding his gold Pontiac Firebird after skipping school.
 This made Joseph the last person who had been with her before her death, and he was duly interrogated by the police.